Posted on January 30, 2020

 San Diego, California is a well-known hot spot for otherworldly activity.
 Its history is such that poltergeists inhabit locations far and wide, and the California Gold Rush did nothing to reduce such hauntings.

 The greed found within the California hills resulted in countless deaths; all in the search for gold.
-The Bible once again needs quoted here.
+The Bible once again needs to be quoted here.
 “For the love of money is the root of all kinds of evil”. – 1 Timothy 6:10.

 Had potential prospectors not migrated to California in search of its buried gold, the Julian Pioneer Cemetery may very well not be here today.
 Its burial grounds are the result of the living conditions brought on by the frenzied rush, serving to expedite death.